inexorgame-obsolete/wiki-mirror/Build.md

 ## Actually building the sources

 This step greatly depends on your IDE or environment but if you have used makefiles you can probably just run `(cd build && make install)`.
 Add `-j<number of cores>` to make to run it multithreaded.
+Note that `make install` will not install any files globally, but only within the directory structure of the project.

 ## CMake Variables